kxmikot/expense-tracker/README.md

 ## Future Improvements 🕒
 + Add persistent storage (SQLite, H2, or PostgreSQL) ❌
-+ Implement transaction deletion and editing ❌ (Delete feature ✅)
++ Implement transaction deletion and editing ✅
 + Enhance UI with charts and filters for better visualization ❌

 ---